stdinR/RGTGAN/README.md

 ## Data Preprocess
 - Unzip and put the training data in the folder as
   - `./dataset/train/(HR and Ref)`
-- Generate corresponding LR image, Bic image and resampled Ref image via
+- (To be updated) Generate corresponding LR image, Bic image and resampled Ref image via
   - `cd ./dataset/data_script`
   - `python create_set.py`
 - Transform the training image set into LMDB format for faster IO speed via